 Before divorce proceedings can be commenced, the first consideration is whether the Singapore Court has jurisdiction over the matter.
 In order for the Singapore Courts to have jurisdiction to hear proceedings for divorce, either of the parties:

-- Be domiciled in Singapore during the commencement of divorce proceedings (‘domicile’ means to treat Singapore as a permanent home) ;
+- Has to be domiciled in Singapore during the commencement of divorce proceedings; or

-- Residing in Singapore for a minimum of 3 years, before divorce proceedings are commenced; and
+- Habitually resident in Singapore for a minimum of 3 years immediately before divorce proceedings are commenced; and

-Note: If you were married under Muslim Law, the previously mentioned requirements may not apply to you.
+Note: If you were married under Muslim Law, the previously mentioned requirements do not apply to you.
 Please check on how to divorce under the Muslim Law instead.

-- Unreasonable behaviour: The Defendant has behaved in an unreasonable manner that the Plaintiff finds it impossible to continue living with the Defendant.
+- Unreasonable behavior: The Defendant has behaved in an unreasonable manner that the Plaintiff finds it impossible to continue living with the Defendant.